-COLTECH is also the predominant system used in Gauteng.
-Tshwane North also uses this system.
+COLTECH is also the predominant system used in the Northern Cape.
+No data was supplied by the college in this regard.

 The questions in the Management instrument from which the second composite variable used here - Effectiveness of college usage of ICT (regardless of the name of the system) - were constructed have to do with e-mail connectivity, internet access, inter-campus connectivity, college-Department communication, web-site management, use of ICT in the teaching / learning process and in student support, and ICT support and maintenance.
 As in the case of the Compliance section in the Governance instrument reported on above, two points were awarded for the existence of hard evidence, one for soft / spoken evidence, and zero for no evidence of the characteristic.
-Nationally, each college scored, on average, 29 out of a possible 42 points on this measure - suggesting that colleges collectively have a long way to go in meeting the needs of their end users (whether staff, students, stakeholders, or their education line managers).
-Gauteng scores an average of 32.
-This college scores 24 - significantly below the provincial and national averages.
+Nationally and provincially each college scored, on average, 29 out of a possible 42 points on this measure.
+This was the same for this college - suggesting that colleges collectively have a long way to go in meeting the needs of their end users (whether staff, students, stakeholders, or their education line managers).